-(1) Does not include shares issuable upon the exercise of the warrants offered by this prospectus.

-(2) Does not include shares that may be acquired upon the exercise of certain warrants owned by Broadwood Partners, L.P.
-Does not include 37,358 shares owned or that may be acquired upon the exercise of certain options owned by Neal C. Bradsher.
-Broadwood Capital, Inc. is the general partner of Broadwood Partners, L.P., and Neal C. Bradsher is the President of Broadwood Capital, Inc. Mr. Bradsher and Broadwood Capital, Inc. may be deemed to beneficially own the shares that Broadwood Partners, L.P. owns.

-(3) Does not include shares that may be acquired upon the exercise of certain options and warrants owned solely by Mr. Kingsley, or shares owned or that may be acquired upon the exercise of warrants by Greenbelt Corp. and Greenway Partners, L.P.

-(4) Does not include shares that may be acquired upon the exercise of certain warrants owned solely by Greenway Partners, LP.
-Does not include shares owned or that may be acquired upon the exercise of warrants owned by Alfred D. Kingsley, Greenbelt Corp., or Gary K. Duberstein.
+- (1) Does not include shares issuable upon the exercise of the warrants offered by this prospectus. - (2) Does not include shares that may be acquired upon the exercise of certain warrants owned by Broadwood Partners, L.P.
+Does not include 37,358 shares owned by Neal C. Bradsher.
+Broadwood Capital, Inc. is the general partner of Broadwood Partners, L.P., and Neal C. Bradsher is the President of Broadwood Capital, Inc. Mr. Bradsher and Broadwood Capital, Inc. may be deemed to beneficially own the shares that Broadwood Partners, L.P. owns. - (3) Does not include shares that may be acquired upon the exercise of certain warrants owned solely by Mr. Kingsley, or shares owned or that may be acquired upon the exercise of warrants by Greenbelt Corp. and Greenway Partners, L.P. - (4) Does not include shares that may be acquired upon the exercise of certain warrants owned solely by Greenway Partners, LP other than warrants described in this prospectus.
+Does not include shares owned or that may be acquired upon the exercise of warrants owned by Alfred D. Kingsley, Greenbelt Corp., or Gary K. Duberstein. - Less than 1%